Crall-Lab/Autopolls/README.md

 # Environment variables

 Several environment variable are used for configuration/running.
 To accesss the AutoPollS UI, you will need to set up a custom user and password, which you will do in the bashrc script.
-Please set the following in your ~/.bashrc (or wherever else is appropriate).
-Note this must be at the TOP of your bashrc (before the 'If not running interactively'... line).
-You can do this by editing your .bashrc script in the text editor nano.
 Open Terminal  on your pi and run the following command:

 ```bash
 sudo nano ~/.bashrc
 ```
 This will open the bashrc file in the nano text editor.
-#Add custom user name and password for UI access
+Now add the lines to the bashrc script.
+NBL: these must be at the TOP of your bashrc (before the 'If not running interactively'... line).
 ```bash
 export PCAM_USER="camera login user name"
 export PCAM_PASSWORD="camera login password"
 ```
-After you have
+After you have added these lines at the top of your bashrc script, you can save and exit by pressing CTRL+X, then selecting 'Y' (yes) when asked if you want to save the modified buffer.
+You will be prompted to do both of these steps in the nano editor.

 # Clone this repository

 Prepare for and clone this repository